HelmyBlub/chatSim/tasks.md

                 - execute test on some button press
 - restructure markets
     - dev steps:
-        - new file jobMarket
-        - setup inventory for what it wants to sell/buy
-        - creating job change: requires market building
-            -
         - add queue for customers
-        - add displayed items property
         - state for talking with customers
             - market:   "How can i help you?"
             - customer: "buy x" or "sell x"